Gitthod/Typingtest/README.md

 	binaries/2fingers 50

-	This starts the program with a limit of 50 characters for this kind of tests.
+<p>This starts the program with a limit of 50 characters for this kind of
+tests.
 In the main menu type tab or enter to enter this test's menu.
 You will then be prompted to start typing.
-The time measurement doesn't start unless you press a valid button after this prompt.
+The time measurement doesn't start unless you press a valid button after this prompt.</p>
-	After the prompt you can type (qwaszxopl;./) to start.
-Subsequently the test expects only the adjacent character (o is adjacent to p and q is adjacent to w in a qwerty keyboard) of the previous valid character, so one test would be qw repeated or op repeated and so on.
-The test finishes when you type as many characters as the argument you passed (50 in that case) or the default if no arguments are given which is 100.
+<p>After the prompt you can type (qwaszxopl;./) to start.
+Subsequently the
+test expects only the adjacent character (o is adjacent to p and q is adjacent to w in a qwerty keyboard) of the previous valid character, so one test would be qw repeated or op repeated and so on.
+The test finishes when you type as many characters as the argument you passed (50 in that case) or the default if no arguments are given which is 100.</p>

-	The second mode needs a text file and a name so your results can be saved with that name in an sqlite database.
+<p>The second mode needs a text file and a name so your results can be saved
+with that name in an sqlite database.
 This name should be different than qw, op, as, zx, l; and ./ as these names are reserved for the first mode.
 You can invoke that mode by pressing c in the main menu.
-After you initiate the test the timer starts after you press the first character of the test.
+After you initiate the test the timer starts after you press the first character of the test.</p>

 for example type:

 	binaries/2fingers README rdm

-	To start the program by loading the contents of this file for the custom test and using the name rdm to store the results in the database.
-Type c in the main menu to enter the custom test's menu and start typing what you see.
+<p>To start the program by loading the contents of this file for the custom
+test and using the name rdm to store the results in the database.
+Type c in the main menu to enter the custom test's menu and start typing what you see.</p>

-	In both tests you will notice a bar in the bottom left corner which shows your typing speed (CPM).
-This bar changes color depending on your speed.
+<p>In both tests you will notice a bar in the bottom left corner which shows
+your typing speed (CPM).
+This bar changes color depending on your speed.</p>

-	From the main menu you can type b to browse your old results, you can query for your best times and average times for different tests by following the instructions of that menu.
-All your results are saved automatically after you finish a test.
+<p>From the main menu you can type b to browse your old results, you can
+query for your best times and average times for different tests by following the instructions of that menu.
+All your results are saved automatically after you finish a test.</p>

-	At any moment during a test you can press ctrl-r to restart the test or ctrl-b to go back to the main menu.
-Additionally you can exit the application anytime you want by typing ctrl-c or ctrl-q.
+<p>At any moment during a test you can press ctrl-r to restart the test or
+ctrl-b to go back to the main menu.
+Additionally you can exit the application anytime you want by typing ctrl-c or ctrl-q.</p>